omachala/101-javascript-tricks/operators/equality.md

 0 == false; // true
 ```

 When you look at the last two examples you can notice that the results are `true` even the operands are not exactly the same.
-That's because the `==` and `!=` tries to convert operands to the same type before comparing.
+That's because the javascript engine tries to convert operands to the same type before comparing.

 Because of that the recommendation is to use exclusively the [Identity](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality) `===` and [Nonidentity](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_inequality) `!==` operators.